-Successful applicants will need to produce the results of a Criminal Record Check before they will be permitted to participate in practicum or internship experiences associated with the program.
+Successful applicants will need to produce the results of a clear Criminal Record Check before they will be permitted to participate in practicum or internship experiences associated with the program.
 Please see Practicum and Internship section below.

 At the time of acceptance, students who are living outside of Alberta and undertaking a practicum as part of their program must complete an Acknowledgement of Acceptance of Workers Compensation or NO Workers Compensation, dependent upon their Province, Territory or Country of Residence and where they will be undertaking their practica.
 More information about this policy is available on the UCalgary Risk website.
 Residents of Saskatchewan and Manitoba should review the WCB coverage carefully.

 Offers of admission are valid only for the term to which applications are made.
 Graduate Programs in Education will not grant deferrals of admission.
 Students unable to take up an offer will be required to submit a new application.